syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Missing-Features.md

 # Missing Features from Xamarin.Forms

-* Data Marker support for chart series.
+* Data marker support for chart series.

 ### Support and feedback